-There have been many income tax changes under the new law so it’s important for you to consult with your accountant and business advisory team as soon as possible.
-The income tax status of business entities should be re-evaluated given the new c Corporation tax rate, the different potential income deductions for pass-through entities, and the ability to accelerate depreciation deductions, among other items.
-As you work through the income tax planning implications of the new law on your business, you would be well served to incorporate your entire advisory team into these discussions so that decisions on changes to the entity’s form are also optimized for estate planning and transfer tax planning purposes.
+Tax reform brought about many income tax changes so it’s important for you to consult with your accountant and business advisory team as soon as possible.
+The income tax status of business entities should be re-evaluated given the current C Corporation tax rate, the different potential income deductions for pass-through entities, and the ability to accelerate depreciation deductions, among other items.
+As you work through the income tax planning implications on your business, you would be well served to incorporate your entire advisory team into these discussions so that decisions on changes to the entity’s form are also optimized for estate planning and transfer tax planning purposes.

 Navigating changing tax laws may seem overwhelming, but working with your comprehensive advisory team can help you best position your business.
 Wilmington Trust has extensive knowledge and experience with complex tax, estate, and trust planning techniques, particularly utilizing the Delaware advantage.
-Please contact your relationship manager to discuss your unique situation.
+Please contact us to discuss your unique situation.

 This article is for informational purposes only and is not intended as an offer or solicitation for the sale of any financial product or service.
 It is not designed or intended to provide financial, tax, legal, investment, accounting, or other professional advice since such advice always requires consideration of individual circumstances.
 If professional advice is needed, the services of a professional advisor should be sought.